 This function generates time code in any of 6 standard frame rates: 24, 25, 30, 30 drop, 29.97, and 29.97 drop.
-Note that the starting value may be saved in the user defaults (see the Setup & Calibration function for more information).
+Note that the time code starting value may be saved in the user defaults (see the Setup & Calibration function for more information).

-- Select the L, Gen sub-menu - You may input Linear Time Code (LTC) to any of the LEFT audio input connectors. - You may set the generator starting time and frame rate by moving the focus to the generator time fields and changing the values to the desired start times. - > Set the desired time code output level. - If you wish to generate MIDI Time Code, change the MTC off data field to MTC on.
-MIDI Time Code will be generated from the time code generator output. - To begin generating time code, move the focus to the Off data field and change the value to On. - At any time you can click on the Copy field to copy the current time code value from the reader (left input) to the generator.
+- Connect Toolbox.
+You may input Linear Time Code (LTC) to any of the LEFT audio input connectors.
+The generated time code appears at the Toolbox output connectors. - Adjust starting time.
+You may set the generator starting time and frame rate by moving the focus to the generator time fields and changing the values to the desired start times. - > Set output level.
+Set the desired time code output level. - Start/stop.
+To begin generating time code, move the focus to the Off data field and change the value to On. - Copy.
+At any time you can click on the Copy field to copy the current time code value from the reader (left input) to the generator. - > Reset.
+Clicking this field sets the time code to the initial value.